xenia-manager/xenia-manager-database/README.md

 # Xenia Manager Database

-Contains .JSON files for xenia game patches and games, alongside their box arts (Front and Back).
+This is just a backup for game covers gathered from Andy Decarli's website and Xbox Marketplace.

 ## Credits
 - [Andy Decarli's Video Game Collection Website](https://andydecarli.com/)